aymerick/jeego/README.md

 jeego
 =====

-Monitoring my house with Jeenode sensors and Go lang
+House monitoring with Jeenode sensors and Go lang